+What is standardization?
+It’s the process of making something, usually information, consistent.
 What is standardized data?
 To understand how standardized data is the key to scaling analytics, it’s important to understand how it works.
 Standardizing data focuses on transforming raw data into usable information before it’s analyzed.
 Raw data can contain variations in entries that are meant to be the same that could later affect data analysis.
 As part of data prep, the data that needs to be standardized will be changed to be consistent across all entries.
+Values will all be in the same format, and variables will be consistent.
+Standardizing data can help make regression, patterns, and deviations easier to pick out of a dataset.
 Once the information in the dataset is consistent and standardized, it will be significantly easier to analyze and use.
 The key is to find a solution for quickly standardizing data.

 Challenges with Standardizing Data

 Standardizing data is a key step in data preparation, but it can be a time consuming and draining step.
 It can take analysts excessive amounts of time to comb through each data entry to find variations that need to be standardized.
 Using the example earlier, an analyst would need to find any number of variations of “avenue” in the dataset.
 But if there are thousands of data entries, that could take too much time and slow the preparation process.
 In addition, some organizations struggle to have the resources to devote to the process of standardizing data.
 These organizations may not have the data prep experts they need or the resources to afford spending many hours standardizing a dataset.

 Trifacta’s data wrangler was designed to overcome these challenges and help make standardizing data and the entire data prep process easier and more efficient for people with tech backgrounds and people without.
 Using this tool, businesses have been able to standardize data efficiently and with higher quality.
 Here are two examples of companies that used Trifacta to improve the process of standardizing data and how these tools and methods benefited the company.